Disclaimer: Harry Potter and such belong to the lovely Rowling.

-Ron shot Harry a disbelieving look, along with Draco and Hermione frown.
+Ron shot Harry a disbelieving look along with Draco, and Hermione frowned.

 "You should be proud," Harry said.
-"So what if you're not a pureblood at the moment?
+"So what if you're not a pureblood?
 You're you and you shouldn't let some old word hurt you.
-I wouldn't.
-I'm proud to say I'm half Mudblood.
-Sounds a lot cooler than pureblood anyway—that just sounds incestuous."
+I'm proud to say I'm half mudblood.
+Sounds a lot cooler than pureblood—that just sounds incestuous."

 Draco flushed at the insinuation and Hermione gave a small smile.

-"A bright young wizard with a knack for spells," Harry said.
+"A bright young witch with a knack for spells," Harry said.